-The Arkansas Department of Education (ADE) has launched the fifth year of the Arkansas Declaration of Learning program.
+The Division of Elementary and Secondary Education (DESE) has launched the fifth year of the Arkansas Declaration of Learning program.
 This prestigious program is open to Arkansas school librarians and teachers of English language arts, fine arts, and social studies in grades 4-12.

 More than 6,000 Arkansas students have benefited from the Arkansas Declaration of Learning program.
 “When you give students the chance to address real issues in history and in their community today, and you give them the historical art and artifacts to analyze, and the skills to think their way to their own conclusions, your students will rise to the challenge.
 They want to think about things that matter and say what matters to them,” said ADOL participant and Bryant High School librarian Marcia Lanier.

 Applications for the 2020-2021 school year will open January 2020.
 If you wish to be notified when applications are open, please email ADOL@state.gov and include your name, name of school, city, subject and grade level.

 Additional Information about the Arkansas Declaration of Learning program: